4silvertooth/QwikTape/README.md

 # QwikTape
-Do calculations and annotate like you would in a book.
+Do calculations, annotate it like you would in a book.